esposito/CircleCiTerminalColors/README.md

 # CircleCi Terminal Colors

-**CircleCiTerminalColors** is a very lightweight Chrome extension that provides terminal colors for log excerpts with ANSI colors in CircleCi artifacts.
+**CircleCiTerminalColors** is a very lightweight Chrome extension that provides terminal colors for CircleCi build output or log excerpts in artifacts containing ANSI color codes.
 It is heavily based on the [JenkinsTerminalColors](https://github.com/M6Web/JenkinsTerminalColors) extension.
 It uses the [black Solarized](http://ethanschoonover.com/solarized) theme.

 ## How to use

 * Install the Chrome extension
+* open failed CircleCi build output
-* and open a CircleCi log artifact
+* or open a CircleCi log artifact

 ## How to install for dev